 In some cases, it may only be a few hours while with others it may be days.
 The symptoms can last from a day to as much as a week.

 Sickness that results from eating undercooked chicken is called foodborne illness.
 More commonly, it is simply referred to as food poisoning.
 These different pathogens can produce many of the same symptoms, such as:

 - Stomach cramps

 Symptoms can vary in duration and intensity and can occur soon after eating or, in some case, several days.
 This can make it difficult to pinpoint the culprit.
 You could very well be suffering from a previous meal that was not the chicken in the first place.

 Healthy adults have the least problems getting over food poisoning.
 However, some foodborne illnesses are more serious and may cause secondary infections.

 Those most at risk are the usual suspects: Children, the elderly and those with a weakened immune system.
-Whether the discomfort is tossed off as the stomach flu or labeled as a 24-hour flu, one thing is certain: You can avoid this physical distress by simply following the safety guidelines.
+Whether the discomfort is tossed off as the stomach flu or labeled as 24-hour flu, one thing is certain: You can avoid this physical distress by simply following the safety guidelines.